Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Mass-dependent analysis

-We then split our aggregate galaxy sample (shown in Figure \ref{fig:split-gal-sample}) into three equally-sized stellar mass bins, at the 33rd and 66th percentiles which we refer to as the `low', `mid' and `high' stellar mass bins.
-These bins are separated at $\log_{10}(M_* / \msun{}) = 9.514$ and $\log_{10}(M_* / \msun{}) = 9.935$, such that the median log-stellar masses are $\mathrm{med}(\log_{10}(M_* / \msun{}) = [9.23, 9.71, 10.21]$ respectively.
 For all galaxies in a given survey that fall in the stellar mass bin, we compute the observed cross-correlation using the same procedure as Section \ref{sec:combined-analysis:xcorr-calc}.
-We approximate the covariance for each stellar mass bin by rescaling the covariance calculated in Section \ref{sec:combined-analysis:covar} by $\sqrt{N_{\text{bin}} / N_{s}}$, where $N_{\text{bin}}$ is the number of survey galaxies within the mass bin, and $N_s$ the total number of survey galaxies.
+We approximate the covariance for each stellar mass bin by rescaling the covariance calculated in Section \ref{sec:combined-analysis:covar} by $N_{\text{bin}} / N_{s}$, where $N_{\text{bin}}$ is the number of survey galaxies within the mass bin, and $N_s$ the total number of survey galaxies.

 We then fit these samples' cross-correlations using the \vega{} code to the cross-correlation model described in Section \ref{sec:combined-analysis:xcorr-model}, except that we fit a separate galaxy bias for each stellar mass bin.
 We leave the observed redshift dispersion $\sigz{}$ and systematic redshift offset $\deltaz{}$ as free parameters that are common to all mass bins in a survey, as these arise from instrumental effects and the common population within the survey, and to zeroth order we do not expect these parameters to depend on the bias or stellar masses of the galaxies.
 In summary, the free parameters for which we sample the posterior using MCMC are: the galaxy biases in the `low', `mid', and `high' stellar mass bins $b_{g,lm}, b_{g,mm}, b_{g,hm}$, the redshift dispersion $\sigz{}$, and the systematic redshift offset $\deltaz{}$.